SkyTemple/skytemple-files/README.rst

 These APIs are not exposed via a command.
 They must be run via the Python interpreter directly.
 E.g.
 ``python -m skytemple_files.common.cli assets``.
 The SkyTemple GUI app will eventually expose these APIs via its own ``skytemple`` command.

+When an asset project is created, a ``file_config.yml`` is created at the project root.
+This file contains mappings between ROM files and skytemple-files file types.
+If you want to add or remove files from the ROM, update the file config with the added/deleted file to register the new/deleted file with SkyTemple Files.

-The asset project maintains two `.sha1` files at the project root for ROM hashes and asset hashes.
+The asset project maintains two ``.sha1`` files at the project root for ROM hashes and asset hashes.
 These are used with the ``sync`` operation to track which files have changed between CLI invocations.

 .. _file_types.py: /skytemple_files/common/types/file_types.py